Provincial Tuition Waiver Program

 • Enhancing eligibility for those on any care status when they turn(ed) 19 regardless of their time in care.

-• Introducing the new annual $3,500 Learning for Future Grant to help recipients of the PTWP pay for additional costs like textbooks and a computer.
+• Introducing the new annual $3,500 Learning for Future Grant to help students who meet the eligibility requirements for PTWP pay for additional education related costs not covered by PTWP like textbooks and a computer.

 For more information about the enhancements to the Provincial Tuition Waiver Program, please read the following Frequently Asked Questions.